x-govuk/govuk-prototype-components/docs/sub-navigation.md

 ---
-title: Sub navigation
 layout: sub-navigation
 order: 6
+title: Sub navigation
+description: Link to sibling pages in a multi-page section of your service.
 ---

-Implements the sub navigation component used on the GOV.UK Design System website.

 {% from "example/macro.njk" import appExample %}